 Your safety is important to MGE.
 That's why we add a distinctive, harmless chemical odor to the natural gas we deliver to you.
-This odor will help you detect gas leaks that might occur in your home, business or neighborhood.
+This smelly (rotten egg or rotten cabbage), sulfur-based odor will help you detect gas leaks that might occur in your home, business or neighborhood.

 If you smell gas

-If you ever smell a strong, persistent gas odor:
+If you ever smell a strong, persistent natural gas odor:

-If there's a major leak such as one caused by excavators or a vehicle damaging a gas line:
+If there's a major leak, such as one caused by a damaged gas line:

 - Call MGE immediately.